 If you have entered six or eight or ten (or more!) picks incorrectly due to accidentally not entering a pick for a team in the past, this can be fixed too - pick the incorrect pick from the draft board, and then select the red Reset button - the program will ask if you really want to do this and you'll answer Yes - this will set the draft back to the spot where the mistake occurred, and then you can quickly redo the subsequent picks and catch back up to the live draft.

-Immediately after your draft concludes, an option will appear in the lower left area of the screen, inviting you to get instant feedback on your just-concluded draft with Footballguys.com's exclusive Rate My Team app.
-The information will appear in the space where your rosters are displayed, and will give you a position-by-position breakdown of how your team's prospects appear for 2017 based on Footballguys.com's expert projections and analysis.
+Immediately after your draft concludes, an option will appear in the lower-left area of the screen, inviting you to get instant feedback on your just-concluded draft with Footballguys.com's exclusive Rate My Team app.
+The information will appear in the space where your rosters are displayed, and will give you a position-by-position breakdown of how your team's prospects appear for the upcoming season based on Footballguys.com's expert projections and analysis.
 This is a valuable tool!
 Enjoy looking through the results of your labors.

 We hope you have found this Quick Start guide informative and useful.
 Happy Drafting!